Kings-Ridge-Christian-School/pieboard-client/README.md

 GLOBAL_PORT=3030    # port used by server to communicate LOCAL_PORT=3333     # port used for local image display, this value does not control what is in `server-files/run.sh`
 ```
+3. make sure the timezone is set, default is UTC+0